 The Etherington Brothers -if you've ever been to a good

-will have seen the duo behind Malcolm Magic, The 8th Moon Sketchbook, Moon and more.
+UK event you will have seen the duo behind Malcolm Magic, The 8th Moon Sketchbook, Moon and more.

 Nicole Damon -CBOs favourite fantasy art model.
 Nicole has worked with Ben Uriegas, Loprenzo Sperlonga, Greg Hildebrandt and others.